SAVING THE COASTAL CALIFORNIA GNATCATCHER

 Sometimes called the canary in Southern California's proverbial coal mine, the coastal California gnatcatcher with its kitten-like mew of a call is a prime indicator of ecosystem health.
 In the coastal sage scrub that once stretched unbroken from Ventura County to northern Baja California, this tiny gray songbird's habitat now lies amid a patchwork of freeways, shopping malls, and farmlands.
 Ninety percent of Southern California's coastal sage scrub has already been lost to development, and remnant patches have been hit hard by unnaturally frequent wildfire.

-Since the gnatcatcher was listed as threatened under the Endangered Species Act — soon after Center staffer David Hogan filed a listing petition — the Center has been challenging sprawling projects that would bulldoze coastal sage scrub, whittle away at gnatcatcher habitat, and keep the bird's death toll on the rise.
-We successfully pressed for improved conservation measures for the bird under the San Diego Multiple Species Conservation Plan, won a landmark settlement to protect the gnatcatcher and other species on Southern California's four national forests, and compiled a database documenting the federal authorization of “taking” coastal California gnatcatchers, which has so far resulted in the killing of at least 1,280 gnatcatcher pairs.
+Since the gnatcatcher was listed as threatened under the Endangered Species Act in 1993 — soon after future Center staffer David Hogan filed a listing petition — the Center has been challenging sprawling projects that would bulldoze coastal sage scrub, whittle away at gnatcatcher habitat, and keep the bird's death toll on the rise.
+We successfully pressed for improved conservation measures for the bird under the San Diego Multiple Species Conservation Plan and won a landmark settlement to protect the gnatcatcher and other species on Southern California's four national forests.
+We also compiled a database documenting the federal authorization of “taking” coastal California gnatcatchers, which has so far resulted in the killings of at least 1,280 gnatcatcher pairs.